 - If it's a managerial role, what is the extent of his/her authority?

-- Soft skills are not as easy to measure or define, such as a proactive and flexible attitude, or an ability to work with people.
+Soft skills are not as easy to measure or define, and can include:

 The above employment criteria will become especially important if there are several candidates vying for the position.
 Having a clearly defined set of key requirements will allow you to remove a large number of candidates from the list who won’t be a perfect fit for your role.